Juwan23D/Youtube-Optimization-Analysis/README.md

 **Most liked Keyword**

-The most liked keywords was a collection of the likes spread across different videos that included certain keywords.
+Certain keywords brought in different people to videos, and the likes were measured based on the searched keyword.
 Such as the mr.beast being involved in multiple videos and those videos he was involved in generated over 1 billion likes.
 ```
 --Keyword likes
 SELECT Keyword, SUM(Likes) as like_num